JoeMei0603/EST-Exercise1/Exercise_2/FindDuplicate/Documentation.md

 # Documentation Group 22

 ### FindDuplicate
+IMPORTANT ASSUMPTION: According to the description, there is only one duplicate number, but it could be repeated more than once.

 ### Task 1: Code Coverage
 In this task, the goal is to achieve the highest possible (ideally, 100%) line coverage for the provided